codefresh-io/docs.codefresh.io/_docs/integrations/github-actions.md

 The Run column includes the link to the build files for the actions.

-Here are examples of the build file for the GitHub Action (top) and of the Codefresh report image step in the action (below).
+Here are examples of the build file for the GitHub Action (top) and of the Codefresh report image step in the action (down).

 {% include image.html
 lightbox="true"